Many misconceptions in Java and similar languages stem from the bad default behaviour. I’ll explain some of them.

 How to fix these problems

-All of the issues you have have can be avoided by using some software to check code quality.
+All of the issues can be avoided by using some software to check code quality.
 For Java you can use CheckStyle.
 And there are tools to automatically add private and final to new fields and methods.
 All this is not necessary with a modern language that already has proper default behaviour.